b1ndark/project4/README.md

 - The website is presented with a welcoming message in the Home page.
 - The navbar if you are not logged in will have the following options:
   - **Home** - If pressed takes you to Home page where you will have a welcoming message with a Typer in the background
-  - **Sign Up** - If pressed takes you to the Sign Up page where you will be able to register to access the Forum, once you have filled the form and submited a notification will be presented to let you know that you have signed up and logged in.
+  - **Sign Up** - If pressed takes you to the Sign Up page where you will be able to register to access the Forum, once you have filled the form and submitted a notification will be presented to let you know that you have signed up and logged in.
-  - **Sign In** - If pressed takes you to the Login page where you will be able to login so you can access the Forum and your profile, once you have filled the form and pressed signin a notification will be presented to let you know that you are logged in.
+  - **Sign In** - If pressed takes you to the Login page where you will be able to login so you can access the Forum and your profile, once you have filled the form and pressed sign in a notification will be presented to let you know that you are logged in.
-  - **Contact** - If pressed takes you to the contact page where you will be presented with a form to fill and submit incase you need to contact the support
+  - **Contact** - If pressed takes you to the contact page where you will be presented with a form to fill and submit in case you need to contact the support
-- If you are logged in the navbar will hvve the following options:
+- If you are logged in the navbar will have the following options:
+  - **Hello,'username'** - If pressed takes you to your profile where you will be able to update it.
   - **Home** - If pressed takes you to Home page where you will have a welcoming message with a Typer in the background
-  - **Hello,'username'** - If pressed takes you to your profile where you will be able to update it.
   - **Forum** - If pressed takes you to the Forum where you will be able to read other Users posts and share your experiences.
   - **Logout** - If pressed takes you to the logout page where you can confirm it, once logout a notification will be presented to let you know that you have logged out.
-  - **Contact** - If pressed takes you to the contact page where you will be presented with a form to fill and submit incase you need to contact the support
+  - **Contact** - If pressed takes you to the contact page where you will be presented with a form to fill and submit in case you need to contact the support
 - User profile lets you:
-  - Edit profile so its allways updated with the correct details.
+  - Edit profile so its always updated with the correct details.
 - Once in the Forum page you will be able to:
   - View the Users posts, this page is paginated, will show up to four posts per page
-  - Add a post so others can see your ideias
+  - Add a post so others can see your ideas
   - In the navbar you have a search bar where you will be able to look for a certain post
 - If User is the admin you will have extra features:
   - Admin page button in the navbar which will take you to the Admin page where you will be able to control the Website/Forum/Users